 The lemon law in Georgia is fairly simple.
 If you buy a used car and it turns out to be a lemon, you can return it within 7 days for a full refund.
-The only caveat is that the car must have been purchased from a licensed dealer – so if you buy from a private party, you’re out of luck.
+The only caveat is that the car must have been purchased from a licensed dealer, so if you buy from a private party, you’re out of luck.

-There are obviously some details to iron out (like what exactly constitutes a “lemon”), but overall the law is pretty straightforward.
 So if you’re thinking about buying a used car in Georgia, just make sure you do your research and buy from a reputable source.
 Then you can rest easy knowing that you have recourse if things go south.

 Lemon Law Used Cars Georgia